-13. Starter button

-press and hold (without interruption) for max.
+13. Starter button ⇒ press and hold (without interruption) for max.
 10 seconds until the engine runs the speed over 1500 RPM.
-Release the button.
 Do not press the starter button as long as the engine is running.
-Wait until complete stop of the engine and keep the engine cooling down for a period of 2 min. before next start-up.
+Wait until complete stop of the engine and keep the engine cooling down for a period of 2 min. before next start-up)